ajjahjacob-hub/ajjahsite/README/README.txt

 Ideally add a more drastic colour change when blue buttons are hovered, includes both gallery and other buttons Ideally a higher resolution image should be used for home page 1st image Elements of the header appear to have a fixed max-width.
 Footer elements appear to stretch further than intended.
+If possible, add an X button to images opened from the project pages, a further improvement could be made to add
+< and > buttons to switch to the previous/next image of that project page.
+Remove the underline when hovering the logo in the footer